Service Learning in Cusco

 See the Peru program handbook for more information: Peru Handbook.pdf

 Applicants are encouraged to apply as early as possible in the spring semester.
 This program does accept both Binghamton and SUNY students, however there is a requirement to attend the 3 pre-program class sessions at Binghamton University.
 If you are not a Binghamton student, please plan ahead accordingly to be able to attend these.

 While flight return deviations are allowable, pending airline restrictions, students are fully responsible for any cost incurred by a change or new booking of their return date that may be beyond the cost to fly with the group both ways.

 Financial Aid: Since this summer program is 6 credits, students who are eligible for financial aid may apply it.
 The amount of financial aid that you may be eligible to receive is of an individual nature.
-All students should print out this Estimate of Costs Sheet, bring it to the Financial Aid office, and consult with a counselour there about what the implications of this cost would be for them individually.
-Federal and New York State financial aid is generally applicable to study abroad programs.
+All students should print out this Estimate of Costs Sheet, bring it to the Financial Aid office, and consult with a counselor there about what the implications of this cost would be for them individually.
+Federal and New York State financial aid is generally applicable to education abroad programs.
 The Binghamton Financial Aid Services Office is able to consider only the application of students matriculated at Binghamton for degree study.

 Scholarships: students applying for this program are highly encouraged to apply for the Myers Family Scholarship if eligible.
 This provides an award of $1,500.
 For more information about this scholarship, click here.
 Students participating in this program are also encouraged to apply for the CCPA Latin American Scholarship Fund.
 Download that application here: CCPA Latin American Partnership Fund Application.docx .